Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

-Elliott Lieb discovered exact solutions to the six-vertex model with periodic boundary conditions for three different parameter regimes in 1967~\cite{lieb1967exact,lieb1967kdp,lieb1967residual}.
-In particular, he famously showed that if all six vertex weights are $w_i = 1$, the energy per vertex is $\lim_{n\rightarrow\infty} Z^{1/n^2} = \parens*{4/3}^{3/2} = 1.5396007...$ (Lieb's square ice constant).
-His results were then immediately generalized to allow for all parameter settings and external electric fields~\cite{sutherland1967exact,yang1967exact}.
-An equivalence between periodic and free boundary conditions~\cite{brascamp1973some} was established soon after, and since then the primary object of study has been the six-vertex model subject to domain wall boundary conditions~\cite{izergin1992determinant,korepin2000thermodynamic,bogoliubov2002boundary,bleher2006exact,bleher2009exact,bleher2010exact}.
-In this line of work, there have been several surprisingly profound connections to enumerative combinatorics.
-For instance, Zeilberger gave a sophisticated computer-assisted proof of the alternating sign matrix conjecture in 1995 that required~88 referees to verify~\cite{zeilberger1996proof}.
+In 1967, Lieb discovered exact solutions to the six-vertex model with periodic boundary conditions (i.e., on the torus) for three different parameter regimes~\cite{lieb1967exact,lieb1967kdp,lieb1967residual}.
+In particular, he famously showed that if all six vertex weights are set to $w_i = 1$, the energy per vertex is $\lim_{n\rightarrow\infty} Z^{1/n^2} = \parens*{4/3}^{3/2} = 1.5396007...$, which is known as ``Lieb's square ice constant''.
+His results were immediately generalized to all parameter regimes and to account for external electric fields~\cite{sutherland1967exact,yang1967exact}.
+An equivalence between periodic and free boundary conditions in the limit was established in~\cite{brascamp1973some}, and since then the primary object of study has been the six-vertex model subject to \emph{domain wall boundary conditions}, where the lower and upper boundary edges point into the square and the left and right boundary edges point outwards~\cite{izergin1992determinant,korepin2000thermodynamic,bogoliubov2002boundary,bleher2006exact,bleher2009exact,bleher2010exact}.
+The six-vertex model serves as an important ``counterexample'' in statistical physics because the \emph{surface free energy} in the thermodynamic limit depends on the boundary conditions.
+In particular, it is different for periodic and domain wall boundary conditions.

+There have been several surprisingly profound connections to combinatorics and probability in this line of work.
+For example, Zeilberger gave a sophisticated computer-assisted proof of the \emph{alternating sign matrix conjecture} in 1995~\cite{zeilberger1996proof}.
 A year later, Kuperberg~\cite{kuperberg1996another} produced an elegant and significantly shorter proof using analysis of the partition function of the six-vertex model with domain wall boundary conditions.
-Other important connections of the model to combinatorics and probability include tilings of the Aztex diamond and the arctic circle theorem~\cite{cohn1996,ferrari2006domino}, sampling lozenge tilings~\cite{lrs,wilson2004mixing,bhakta2017approximately}, and enumerating 3-colorings of lattice graphs~\cite{rt,cannon2016sampling}.
+Other connections to combinatorics include the dimer model on the Aztec diamond and the arctic circle theorem~\cite{cohn1996,ferrari2006domino}, sampling lozenge tilings~\cite{luby2001markov,wilson2004mixing,bhakta2017approximately}, and counting 3-colorings of lattice graphs~\cite{rt,cannon2016sampling}.